isomerpages/moe-tkps/_useful-information/Students/Code of Conduct.md

-##### Attendance and Punctuality
+##### Attendance&nbsp;and Punctuality

 *   All students must attend school during school days.
-*   All students must report punctually for school **by 7.30am**.
+*   All students must report punctually for school&nbsp;**by 7.30am**.
 *   All students are to report punctually for, and attend all lessons (including LSP, LSM, Supplementary and Remedial).
-*   Students who report to school after the Flag Raising Ceremony will be deemed as late.
+*   Students who report to school after the Flag Raising Ceremony will be deemed as late.&nbsp;
 *   During school hours, no student is allowed to leave the classroom or school premises without permission from the teacher, Vice-Principal or Principal.
-*   Students must be accompanied by their parents or guardians if they need to leave the school premises before dismissal time.
+*   Students must be accompanied by their parents or guardians if they need to leave the school premises before dismissal time.&nbsp;&nbsp;
 *   Students are to sit for all examinations and assessments unless certified medically unfit by a doctor.
 *   A medical certificate or letter from parents is required when a student is absent from any school activities.
 Should a student be absent from a test or examination, a medical certificate must be produced.
 Students absent from school for medical reasons should stay at home for the duration indicated on the medical certificate.
 A student absent without letters or medical certificates will be considered as absent without valid reason.